Access to HE Diploma: Social Care & Social Sciences

 Entry Requirements: GCSE English Language and Maths at grade C/4 or above

-This course is for you if you're looking at achieving a diploma to progress in Social Care, Social Services, Social Sciences and Teaching at a degree level.
-The course provides learners with a platform to HE upon achieving an overall pass and meeting the entry requirements and conditions of their prospective HE establishments.
+This course provides you with a platform to progress to higher education upon achieving an overall pass and meeting the entry requirements and conditions of your prospective HE provider.

-Some of the modules that you can expect to study on the Access to Social Care & Social Sciences include:
+Some of the units that you can expect to study on the Access to HE Diploma: Social Care & Social Sciences include:

 - Study skills

 - Researching and understanding opportunities for study in Higher Education